influxdata/docs-v2/content/influxdb/cloud-dedicated/get-started/write.md

     5. Calls `Promise.allSettled()` with the promises array to pause execution until the promises have completed, and then assigns the array containing success and failure messages to a `writeResults` constant.
     7. Iterates over and prints the messages in `writeResults`.
     8. Closes the client to release resources.
-7. In your terminal or editor, create an `index.mjs` file.
+7. In your terminal or editor, create an `index.js` file.
-8. Inside of `index.mjs`, enter the following sample code to import and call `writeLineProtocol()`:
+8. Inside of `index.js`, enter the following sample code to import and call `writeLineProtocol()`:

     ```js
-    // index.mjs
+    // index.js
-    import { writeLineProtocol } from "./write.mjs";
+    import { writeLineProtocol } from "./write.js";

     /**
     * Execute the client functions.